 We also went into the Gozo Nature Museum, which offered free entry during the Science Festival for those of us with inquiring minds.
 While there, we attended an hour-long lecture on local bee life in Malta.
 To say we walked out buzzing with excitement is just all too easy.

-After wandering around the Cittadella a bit more, taking in expansive views over the city walls and wondering why the cannons were facing each other, we decided to boogie so we could check out a few more spots on the island before sunset.
+We wandered around the Cittadella a bit more, taking in expansive views over the city walls and wondering why the cannons were facing each other.
+Then we decided to boogie to check out a few more spots on the island before sunset.

 Take in the Beauty of Xlendi Bay